 Evidentiary uses.
 A driver may believe that refusing a test will make it difficult to prove he or she was driving under the influence.
 However, the fact that a driver refused to submit to testing can be used against the driver in the criminal case.
 While refusal doesn't exactly prove intoxication, prosecutors often argue a refusal is indicative that the person was trying to hide impairment.

 Criminal charges.
 Depending on the circumstances, an unlawful refusal might also lead to criminal charges.
-A conviction will result in a maximum $1,000 and up to one year in jail.
+A conviction will result in a maximum of $1,000 and up to one year in jail.

 A driver suspended for refusing a chemical test must submit a written request for formal review within ten days if he or she wishes to contest the suspension.